SpectronX/DSP/Sampling & Quantization/Sampling.md

 A stem plot is often used to show the values of a signal at discrete time instants

 However, if the signal is not sampled properly, one might reconstruct the original signal as one with a different frequency.
-The term that describes this phenomenon is \emph{Aliasing}
+The term that describes this phenomenon is *Aliasing*

 ## Nyquist-Shannon Sampling Theorem